-Bromund, who joined Heritage in 2008, previously served nine years as associate director of International Security Studies at Yale University, a center dedicated to the study and teaching of diplomatic history and grand strategy.
+Bromund, who joined Heritage in 2008, previously served nine years as Associate Director of International Security Studies at Yale University, a center dedicated to the study and teaching of diplomatic history and grand strategy.

 He received his doctorate in history in 1999 from Yale.
 He also holds two master’s degrees in history from Yale and a bachelor of arts degree from Iowa’s Grinnell College.
 His doctoral thesis on Britain’s first application to the European Economic Community won the Samuel H. Beer Dissertation Prize from the American Political Science Association’s British Politics Group.

-At Yale, he was a lecturer in history beginning in 1999, and in international affairs for the master of arts program beginning in 2004.
-In Washington, D.C., he has served as an adjunct professor of strategic studies in the Strategic Studies Program at the Johns Hopkins University School of Advanced International Studies.
+At Yale, he was a lecturer in History beginning in 1999, and in International Affairs for the master of arts program beginning in 2004.
+In Washington, D.C., he has served as an adjunct professor of Strategic Studies in the Strategic Studies Program at the Johns Hopkins University School of Advanced International Studies.

 Bromund writes regularly for a wide range of publications, including scholarly journals.
-He was formerly a columnist for Newsday and Forbes, Bromund writes regularly for National Review and FoxNews.com, and, in Britain, CapX and the Yorkshire Post.
-He is a regular contributor toThe Daily Signal, Heritage’s multimedia news organization.
+He was formerly a columnist for Newsday and Forbes, and, in Britain, the Yorkshire Post.
+He is a regular contributor to The Daily Signal, Heritage’s multimedia news organization.